infinite-Joy/hacks/credit_card_statements/README.md

 # Understand cc statement

+This app will read the cc statement pdf file and then group and sum the expenses based on the business.

 To run this would need to pass in the following format

 1. Create the virtual environment